WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 Inspections

-If Fleur Lettings manages your property we will carry out periodic inspections.
-Your first inspection will usually be conducted around three months after the start of your Tenancy and, depending on the length of your tenancy, further inspections will then be carried out every four months thereafter, for the duration of the tenancy, unless otherwise stipulated by the Landlord.
-Re-inspections may be required more frequently than this, if the property is not in a satisfactory condition.
+If Fleur Lettings Ltd manages your property we will carry out periodic visits.
+Your first visit will usually be conducted around three months after the start of your Tenancy and, depending on the length of your tenancy, further visits will then be carried out every four months thereafter, for the duration of the tenancy, unless otherwise stipulated by the Landlord.
+Re-visits may be required more frequently than this if, for example, the property is not in a satisfactory condition.

-We will give you at least 48 notice of these inspections in writing.
+We will give you at least 48 hours notice of these visits in writing.

 Your Landlord will pay for the cost of these inspections.